jostylr/write-web/src/scripts.md

 [script]()

 This will separate the instruction file, in the instructions directory of the repos home.
-The format has the type name in one line, the next is public or private (logging issues), and then a series of commands.
+The format has the type name in one line, the next is public or private (logging issues, private means no logs recorded at the moment), and then a series of commands.
 The type will be based on a matching system, removing colons, one at a time.

     var fs = require('fs');
     var cp = require('child_process');

-    var repo = process.argv[2]
+    var repo = process.argv[2];
-    var upfile = repo.replace("/", "-")+".txt"; //should just be one slash var type = process.argv[1];
+    var upfile = repo.replace("/", "-")+".txt"; //should just be one slash var type = process.argv[3];

     var inst = fs.readFileSync('/home/repos/instructions/' + upfile, {encoding:'utf8'});
     var parts = inst.split("---");